phetsims/calculus-grapher/doc/implementation-notes.md

 - DerivativeCurve - The first derivative of a Curve.
 Extends Curve.
 - SecondDerivativeCurve - The second derivative of a Curve.
 Extends Curve.

+CurveManipulator - A model class that manipulates the curve.

 AncillaryTool - A model base class associated with an x value on the graph.
-Intended to be sub-classed
+Intended to be sub-classed.

 - AreaUnderCurveScrubber - Model for the scrubber 'AreaUnderCurve'.
 Extends AncillaryTool.
 - TangentScrubber - Model for the scrubber 'Tangent'- Extends AncillaryTool.